 Type of bollards

-There are many types of bollards, including those made of wood and cement, but most are now made of steel.
-For interior use, plated bollards are normally used because the weight and speed of vehicles is low.
+There are many types of bollards, including those made of wood and cement, but most are now made of steel pipe.
+For interior use, plated bollards (bolted to the floor) are normally used because the weight and speed of vehicles is low.
 For exterior use, buried bollards made of Schedule 40 steel pipe are recommended as a minimum.

 There are also High Security bollard systems for buildings requiring the highest security.
 These are bollards attached to a substrate that provide the greatest protection.
 These systems have K ratings, a measure of the force they can withstand.
 See them here.